Thesis Guidelines MPN Program

 • distribute the complete electronic thesis document to members of the Examining Committee;

-• notify committee members and the Dean of Health Studies about the date, time, and location of the defense;
+• notify committee members and the MPN Coordinator about the date, time, and location of the defense;

 • arrange for technology, to support participation of off-site committee members and, where possible, off-site graduate students; and